 Rabbi Zecher feels honored to have served on the national board of every organization in the Reform movement, having completed two terms on the Board of Governors of HUC-JIR and as well as serving as president of the Rabbinic Alumni Association of HUC-JIR.
 She served as Recording Secretary of the Central Conference of American Rabbis and was also a member of the Board of the Union of American Hebrew Congregations (now the Union for Reform Judaism).
 In 2003, Rabbi Zecher was thrilled to have been chosen as one of the sh’lichei tzibor (leader of worship) for the URJ Biennial Shabbat morning service, the first time a rabbi was chosen to share musical responsibilities for this service and in 2007, she served as cantor for the CCAR convention service at the historic Plum Street Temple, a service which formally introduced Mishkan Tefillah to the members of the CCAR.
 She is a past national co-coordinator of the Women’s Rabbinic Network and served several terms on the board of the Women’s Interfaith Institute of the Berkshires.
 Rabbi Zecher is a past president of the Southern Berkshire Interfaith Clergy Association.
 For several years, she served as one of the moderators of Religious Roundtable, a radio program on WSBS sponsored by the South Berkshire Interfaith Clergy Association.
 She especially enjoyed her work as a mentor to several rabbis and rabbinic students in programs sponsored by the Central Conference of American Rabbis and the Hebrew Union College.

-Jodie is our program associate.
+Jodie is our Program Associate.
 Jodie joined the Hevreh team in August of 2017.
 Originally from Ann Arbor, Michigan, Jodie graduated from the University of Arizona in 2016 with a Bachelor of Arts in Linguistics.
-After graduating, Jodie worked as a nanny in England then traveled through Europe and Israel for six weeks-her greatest adventure yet.
+After graduating, she worked as a nanny in England then traveled through Europe and Israel for six weeks-her greatest adventure yet.

-Jodie is excited to get to know congregants through her dual positioning in the Hevreh office working with Janet and in the religious school working with Rabbi Gordon.
-When not at Hevreh she can be found drinking coffee, tea, or seltzer while deeply invested in a book.
+Jodie loves working with congregants through her dual positioning in the Hevreh office doing administrative work as well as being part of the Education Team with Rabbi Gordon.
+When not at Hevreh she can usually be found drinking coffee, tea, or seltzer.

 My wife, Debby Roth, and I moved to upstate New York from New York City in 1981 and have lived full time in Chatham, New York, since 1982.
 We have been members of Hevreh since around 1990.
 Our two daughters, Sarah and Mara, attended religious school and were bat mitzvahed and confirmed at Hevreh and now live in New York City.